-The reform partnership with Senegal is complemented by the Special Initiative on Training and Job Creation.
+The reform partnership with Senegal is complemented by the Special Initiative “Decent Work for a Just Transition”.
 The purpose of the special initiative is to work with businesses in order to create new jobs and training opportunities so that young people in particular have better prospects for the future.
 Under the “Invest for Jobs” brand, the special initiative assists companies to invest in job creation; it also fosters the development of business relations between SMEs in Senegal and Europe, particularly Germany.
 The initiative also promotes attractive locations for business and growth sectors such as the food processing industry and the digital economy.
 It also provides support to universities, associations and chambers which work with German partners on developing practical training and degree courses.

 In addition, a Technical Cooperation programme assists young adults in structurally weak regions to develop attractive occupational profiles and sustainable business models as a means of improving their future prospects in their home country.
 To date, more than 22,000 people have taken part in these measures.